-I am authorized to make this submission on behalf of the owners and operators of the affected source or affected units for which the submission is made.
+I am authorized to make this submission on behalf of the owners and operators of the affected source or I am authorized to make this submission on behalf of the owners and operators of the artiected source of affected units for which the submission is made.
 I certify under penalty of law that I have personally examined, and am familiar with, the statements and information submitted in this document and all its attachments.
-Based on my inquiry of those individuals with primary responsibility for obtaining the information, I certify that the statements and information are to true best of my knowledge and belief true, accurate, and complete.
-I am aware that there are significant penalties for submitting false statements and information or omitting required statements and information, including the possibility of fine or imprisonment. imprisonment.
+Based on my inquiry of those individuals with primary responsibility for obtaining the information, I certify that the statements and information are to tra-best of my knowledge and belief true, accurate, and complete.
+I am aware that there are significant penalues for submitting false statements and information or omitting required statements and information, including the possibility of fine or imprisonment. imprisonment.